Keiwan Ratliff: Pittsburgh Steelers

-Second stint with Bengals
+Cincinnati Bengals (second stint)

-Ratliff was re-signed by the Bengals prior to the playoffs on January 4, 2010 after defensive tackle Pat Sims was placed on injured reserve.
+Ratliff was re-signed by the Bengals prior to the playoffs on January 4, 2010, after defensive tackle Pat Sims was placed on injured reserve.
 He was released on June 18.

 Florida Tuskers

 Ratliff was signed by the Florida Tuskers of the United Football League on September 1, 2010.

-Third stint with Bengals
+Cincinnati Bengals (third stint)

 Ratliff was re-signed and added to the 53-man active roster on December 15, 2010.
+The signing was a result of the team's injuries in the secondary, and Ratliff was a free agent after playing for the Florida Tuskers in the UFL.

 Virginia Destroyers

 Ratliff was added to the Destroyers' roster on September 9, 2011.
 He was placed on the injured reserve list on October 11.